SwiftyTesseract/SwiftyTesseract/README.md

 * , § Be x I 3 |
 ...a lot more jibberish
 ```
 You can see that it picked **SALE** out of the picture, but everything else surrounding it was still attempted to be read regardless of orientation.
 It is up to the individual developer to determine the appropriate way to edit and transform the image to allow SwiftyTesseract to render text in a way that yields predictable results.
-Originally, SwiftyTesseract was intended to be an out-of-the-box solution, however, the logic that was being added into the project made too many assumptions, nor did it seem right to force any particular implementation onto potential adoptors.
+Originally, SwiftyTesseract was intended to be an out-of-the-box solution, however, the logic that was being added into the project made too many assumptions, nor did it seem right to force any particular implementation onto potential adopters.
 [SwiftyTesseractRTE](https://github.com/SwiftyTesseract/SwiftyTesseractRTE) provides a ready-made solution that can be implemented in a project with a few lines of code that **should** suit most needs and is a better place to start if the goal for your project is to get OCR into an application with little effort.

 ## Contributions Welcome
 SwiftyTesseract does not implement the full Tesseract API.
 Given the extensible nature of the library, you should try to implement any additions yourself.
 If you think those additions would be useful to everyone else as well, please open a pull request!
 Please see [Contributing to SwiftyTesseract](Contributions.md) for the full guidelines on creating issues and opening pull requests to the project.